 In fact, oral and topical magnesium both offer great benefits, so it’s hard to say whether one is ultimately better than the other.
-What this really comes down to is personal preference.
+What this really comes down to is a personal preference.

 It is important to consider how much magnesium you need, how often you must take the supplement, which option you are more likely to stick with and which one you feel benefits you the most overall.

-Be sure to speak with your healthcare professional before taking any magnesium supplements and follow directions appropriately.
+Be sure to speak with your healthcare professional before taking any magnesium oil and supplements and follow directions appropriately.
 If you suffer from any side effects, it is best to discontinue supplement use until you consult with your doctor.